Installing ZendPHP on Alpine Linux

 make install

 7. Enable the extension by adding a configuration file to the /etc/php/{VERSION}zend/conf.d/ directory.
-We recommend naming these 20_{extension}.ini or similar, with the following contents:
+Name these 20_{extension}.ini or similar, with the following contents:

 extension={extension}